danangkonang/gomigrator/README.md

 ## On developing

-`gomig` is simple tools database migration for developer
+`gomigrator` is a simple tools database migration for developer

 ## Installation